 “A 60 ft Sigmund the Sea Monster with male genitals washed up uninvited onto the courtyard of the Bilbao Guggenheim.
 Unknown artist Eric Kuns masterminded this stunt in an attempt to become an overnight art sensation, but his art-monstrosity was hastily destroyed and removed by museum authorities as litter.”

 Above was the tagline for a news article and interview in ARTFORUM, which appeared on their website for a matter of minutes before mysteriously permanently disappearing.
 Fortunately, I felt compelled to take a screenshot as soon as it was published (see below), and copy-pasted out the text.
+[Note: I had to censor it because of complaints of full male frontal nudity, but the magazine article contains the original version.]

 The text that briefly appeared in the article follows: